Nikon D60 vs Olympus TG-6

 Travel and landscape photographers will find it useful that the TG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The TG-6 is a recent model that features in the current product line-up of Olympus.
-In contrast, the D60 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D60 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D60 was succeeded by the Nikon D5000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D60 and TG-6 can be found, respectively, in the Nikon D60 Manual (free pdf) or the online Olympus TG-6 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D60 or the Olympus TG-6 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.